 Filing for bankruptcy is a major life decision and doing it with the help of a bankruptcy attorney is crucial.
 However, keep in mind that there are several things that a petitioner cannot do.

-Things That Can Not Be Done After Filing Chapter 13
+Things To Avoid After Filing For Chapter 13 Bankruptcy

-Traveling If Not Able To Make Scheduled Loan Repayments
+Traveling If Not Able To Make Scheduled Loan Payments

 Stopping Any Court-Mandated Alimony Payments

 Alimony payments are considered a priority debt and must be paid in full under the Chapter 13 payment plan.
 If you fall behind on your alimony payments, your ex-spouse can still pursue legal action to enforce the payments.

 It’s worth noting that Chapter 13 bankruptcy may provide some relief to debtors who are struggling to make their alimony payments due to other financial obligations, such as high medical bills or credit card debt.
 By restructuring their debts, they may be able to free up more money to make their alimony payments and avoid falling behind.

 Filing for Chapter 13 bankruptcy does not necessarily avoid the disclosure of tax returns.
 The bankruptcy process requires the debtor to disclose a significant amount of financial information to the bankruptcy court and trustee.
 It includes tax returns and other financial statements.

 Failure to disclose tax returns or any other financial information can result in the dismissal of the bankruptcy case, fines, or even criminal charges.